clingergab/Multi-Stream-Neural-Networks/docs/MSNN_Research_Proposal.md

 Traditional artificial neural networks use single weights between neurons, forcing all information through the same connection.
 This differs from biological neural networks where multiple synaptic connections between the same neurons allow parallel processing of different information types.
 MSNNs bridge this gap by introducing multiple specialized weight channels between neurons.

+**Dendritic Integration Model**: Biological neurons integrate graded potentials from dendritic filtering at the soma before applying a firing threshold—not post-firing action potentials.
+This integration-before-threshold principle directly informs our design: stream convolutions perform dendritic filtering, integration combines these filtered signals (somatic integration), and BN+ReLU applies the threshold.
+This contrasts with post-activation fusion that combines already-thresholded signals.

 ### 1.4 Research Questions

 1. Can separate processing pathways for RGB and depth achieve competitive performance with significantly better training efficiency than ensemble methods?